-- (1) The Department of Human Services is required to establish minimum standards for shelters that serve victims of domestic violence. - (2) Shelters must comply with DHS standards in order to receive state and federal funding through the Department.
+- (1) To establish minimum standards for an approved family violence shelter to enable such shelter to receive state funds;Shelters must comply with DHS standards in order to receive state and federal funding through the Department. - (6) To evaluate annually each family violence shelter for compliance with the minimum standards.